 START: The race will start promptly at 7:00 a.m.
 Bring your lights!

 Entry to the race is free to everyone who is invited.
-(Donations to help cover the food & beer will be gratefully accepted!)
+(Donations to help cover costs will be gratefully accepted!)

 In order to qualify for the Fall Invitational, you must complete at least one of the ITTs by June 30th.
 Click here for more details about the Three Rivers ITT Series.